hanscappelle/android-archtitecture-evolution/README.md

 ## Model-View-Intent (MVI)

 `MVI` is again an evolution of MVVM, this time aiming to solve the many ways data flows between presentation layer components with the introduction of unidirectional data flow (UDF) and immutability.
-Two concepts that are perfectly suited for the current reactive and declarative programming and easily achieved with Kotlin and Compose.
+Two concepts that are perfectly suited for reactive and declarative programming and easily achieved with Kotlin and Compose.

 In this MVI pattern the `Model` represents the state of the application using immutable data classes and the absence of business logic.
 This is where I need to clarify that this Model is not the same Model from the MVC, MVP or MVVM pattern.
 Instead it's a simple UI state data class.